 Use the installed unit name such as mysql or mysqld.

-Related: How to manage MySQL or MariaDB service in Linux
+Related: How to manage MySQL or MariaDB service with systemctl in Linux

 $ mysql --user=root --password < /var/tmp/mysql-ha-seed.sql

-Import into an empty or disposable dataset only, because restoring a full dump over unrelated existing data can create conflicts or silent drift.
+Import into an empty or disposable dataset only, because restoring a seed dump over unrelated existing data can create conflicts or silent drift.

-The dump header is the safest source for file and position values, especially when the source uses a custom binary log basename.
+The dump header is the safest source for file and position values because --source-data records the coordinates that match the snapshot.

 GET_SOURCE_PUBLIC_KEY=1 is needed when the replication account uses the default caching_sha2_password plugin and the channel is not already protected with TLS or a configured public key file.